History on Elm

 Tuesday, February 10 Noon Soaring Together: A Tuskegee Airmen Story

-Tuesday, March 10 Noon Telling Telling the Missouri Route 66 Story – Kathleen Seale, coordinator of the Rolla and Springfield Research Centers, brings stories, images, and history on Route 66 in Missouri.
-Learn more about the centennial of the Mother Road throughout 2026 and SHSMO’s efforts to share and celebrate the legacy of the road and the Missourians who made it famous.
+Tuesday, March 10 Noon Telling the Missouri Route 66 Story – 2026 marks the 100th anniversary of the founding of Route 66, which began with a telegram sent to Springfield, Mo., assigning a number to the new highway that would eventually be built from Chicago to California!
+Presenter Kathleen Seale, coordinator of SHSMO's Rolla and Springfield Research Centers, will bring stories, images, and history on Route 66 along Missouri's portion of the highway.
+Learn more about the centennial events and SHSMO’s efforts to preserve, share and celebrate the legacy of the road and the Missourians who made it famous.

 Tuesday, April 14 Noon – Runnin' Redbirds: A Look Back at the 1982 St. Louis Cardinals

-The 1982 St. Louis Cardinals played an entertaining style of baseball built on speed and defense.
-The roster was constructed and piloted by Whitey Herzog, a baseball visionary who tailored his team for the AstroTurf and spacious dimensions of Busch Stadium.
+Author and baseball historian Eric Vickrey chronicles the St. Louis Cardinals memorable championship season in 1982 under legendary coach Whitey Herzog.
+The team played an entertaining style of baseball built on speed and defense.
 Herzog traded for closer Bruce Sutter, speedsters Lonnie Smith and Willie McGee, and defensive wizard Ozzie Smith, adding to a talented roster that included the likes of Bob Forsch, Keith Hernandez, and George Hendrick.
 The result was an exhilarating season that culminated in the defeat of baseball's most powerful team—the Milwaukee Brewers—in the World Series.

 Tuesday, May 12 Noon – Shannondale’s Brotherhood Economics